pollinico/LinDampOpt/README.md

 ![2D shear frame with two degrees of freedom](2dof_shear.png)

 The structural response is calculated with a linear time-history analysis.
-The maximum peak drift in time is constrained to a maximum allowed value (0.009 m).
+The maximum peak drift in time is constrained to a maximum allowed value (9 mm).
 The structure is subjected to a realistic ground acceleration record (El Centro).

 ![El Centro](el_centro.png)